-On this page you’ll find blog-style summaries of some of the wonderful projects I’ve worked on; many of these have been in collaboration with other talented writers and artists.
+On this page you’ll find blog-style summaries of some of the wonderful projects and events I’ve been involved in; many of these have been in collaboration with other talented writers and artists.
 They are (more or less) in date order with most recent first.
 For writing for wellbeing projects please check out the dedicated Pen Power page.